Membership Reopening FAQs

-Entrance to our special exhibits are now free for all members!
-Members will get full access to the museum, including Dinosaur Hall, our dioramas and the special exhibits, Survival of the Slowest and Wildlife Photographer of the Year opening September 5.
+Entrance to our special exhibits is free for members.
+You will have full access to the museum, including Dinosaur Hall, our dioramas and the special exhibits, Permian Monsters (November 21–January 19, 2021) and Wildlife Photographer of the Year (closing February 15, 2021.)

 To allow for proper social distancing, we will be operating at 25% capacity or less, and staff will be monitoring the number of visitors in and out of our smaller galleries and other public spaces.